turtulin/software-engineering/README.md

 ![License](https://img.shields.io/badge/License-MIT-yellow)

 ## 📜 Project Description
 The aim of this group project, as part of the Unicam Software Engineering exam, is to teach us how to approach the development of every software-related artifact following a Iterative Development Model (the Unified Process).
-The focus is not only on the development of the codebase, but also and above all on the analysis process.
+The focus is not only on the development of the codebase, but also and above all on the analysis process. <br>

-The project focuses on managing a marketplace dedicated to selling typical products, processed goods, and experiential packages linked to local traditions.
+The project focuses on managing a marketplace dedicated to selling typical products, processed goods, and experiential packages linked to local traditions.<br>
 It involves various actors, including producers, transformers, distributors, event planners, moderators, customer service, and admins, each with specific roles.

 ### ✨ Key Features:
 - **🛍️ Article Management**: Uploading, editing, and selling articles.